calvinrzachman/chain-of-thought/README.md

 Information is only scarce in the absence of communication.
 Conversely, information is as abundant as knowledge and communication permit.

-The list can be copied, altered and shared by any individual.
-How to deal with this How can honest users cut through the noise and coalesce around one common vision of history?
+The list can be copied, altered and shared by any individual.How can honest users cut through the noise and coalesce around one common vision of history?

 ## How is Bitcoin created?